 - Click Save layer to save your changes to the layer.
 This button is available for item owners, administrators, or shared update group members.

 - If you have privileges to create content, click Save as new layer to save a copy of the layer as a new item in My Content.
 In the Save as New Layer window, add a title, tags, and summary and choose a folder to store the item as needed, and click Save.
-If the feature layer has multiple layers, you have the option of saving all layers or only the current layer.
+If the feature layer has multiple layers, you can save all layers or only the current layer.

-Depending on your privileges and the item type, you can use the Settings tab to configure settings on an item, such as to attach code to apps, change the extent, and allow others to save a copy of the item.
-Hosted feature layers include additional settings related to who can edit and export your layers.
+Depending on your privileges and the item type, you can use the Settings tab to configure settings on an item to attach code to apps, change the extent, and allow others to save a copy of the item.
+Hosted feature layers include additional settings related to who can edit and export the layers.
 The Settings tab is also the place where item owners can delete their items.

 The following general settings can be configured.